kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Changed block tracking (CBT) techniques have been used by backup software to efficiently back up large amount of data.
-They identify block-level changes between two arbitrary pair of snapshots of the same volume and selectively capture only what has changed between the two checkpoints.
+Changed block tracking (CBT) techniques have been used by backup systems to efficiently back up large amount of data in block volumes.
+They identify block-level changes between two arbitrary pair of snapshots of the same block volume, and selectively capture what has changed between the two checkpoints.
 This type of differential backup approach is a lot more efficient than backing up the entire volume.
 This KEP proposes a new CSI API that can be used to identify the list of changed blocks between a pair of CSI volume snapshots.

 ## Motivation